 What You Should See

-On Max OSX in Terminal you should see this:
+On Mac OS X in the Terminal you should see this:

 On Windows in PowerShell you should see this:

 You may see different names, before the python ex1.py command, but the important part is that you type the command and see the output is the same as mine.

 If you have an error it will look like this: